 I was devastated.
-She was basically telling me I was sick and there was nothing that could be done until I was… sicker?
 When I shared my frustration at the lack of preventative care, she told me she could just put me on supplemental hormones now, if I wanted.
 Prior to my appointment I had been reading about healing autoimmune disease through diet and lifestyle changes.
 I mentioned this to her she laughed at me.
 I left her office crying that day and vowed to take matters into my own hands.

 It got better.

 I started on the Autoimmune Paleo diet and started feeling much better.
-I was eventually diagnosed with hashimotos, alopecia, PCOS, SIBO and endometriosis.
+I was eventually diagnosed with hashimotos, alopecia, PCOS, SIBO and candida.
 No wonder I had been feeling so crappy!
 The migraines, bloating, constipation, brutal period pain, and hair loss all stemmed from a severe imbalance in my body.
-It was through changing my diet, taking herbal supplements, changing my lifestyle and deepening my spiritual practices that I was able to rebalance and find healing.
+It was through changing my diet, taking herbal supplements, changing my lifestyle and deepening my mindfulness practice that I was able to rebalance and find healing.

 After learning the power of food and how broken both our food and healthcare systems are, I decided to go back to school to study nutrition.
-I opened my practice at the end of 2018 and have worked with over 100 women to heal their autoimmune and gut issues since then.
-I also run a group coaching program, The Rooted Way, which helps women recenter and build community while reversing autoimmunity.
+I opened my practice at the end of 2018 and have worked with hundreds women to heal their autoimmune and gut issues.

 If you haven’t yet, make sure you snag my Free 7-Day Meal Plan!